AnwarIqbal/ImageCaptioning/README.md

 # References

+Jeffrey Pennington, Richard Socher, and Christopher D. Manning.
+2014.
+GloVe: Global Vectors for Word Representation.

 Szegedy, C., Vanhoucke, V., Ioffe, S., Shlens, J., & Wojna, Z. (2016).
 Rethinking the inception architecture for computer vision.
 In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 2818-2826).

-Jeffrey Pennington, Richard Socher, and Christopher D. Manning.
-2014.
-GloVe: Global Vectors for Word Representation.
+Tanti, M., Gatt, A., & Camilleri, K. P. (2018).
+Where to put the image in an image caption generator.
+Natural Language Engineering, 24(3), 467-489.